Mounting hole acc. to IEC 60947-5-1

 Offers various functions/switching positions with different keys

-Pushbuttons are actuators operated by pressing.
-Pushbuttons may have a momentary contact or a latching switch function.
+Pushbuttons are actuators actuated by pressing.
+Pushbuttons may have a momentary contact or a latching switching function.

 Panel mounting sockets